rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - when errors popup, prompt the user with a contact form (tell them we check this every hour or something)
+        - ⭐️ ability to leave a library
+        - voice mode based on textbook w/ knowledge bars of things you've covered so far and possibly quick lessons to make sure you know your stuff (insipired by gpt voice mode)
         - trending courses tab?
         - ⭐️ add leaderboard / game point tracking system (could be reworked later)once user base grows a bit (on every course, do all time and monthly)
             - ⭐️ implement some game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...